 Renewable energy projects rely on a number of legal contracts.
 One central contract is the power purchase agreement (PPA), which governs the sale and purchase of power:

-- The seller's primary responsibilities under a PPA are to build, operate and maintain a power generation facility in accordance with the requirements of the PPA and applicable law, and to deliver the agreed amount of power.
+- The seller's primary responsibilities under a PPA developed for an independent power producer (IPP) are to build, operate and maintain a power generation facility in accordance with the requirements of the PPA and applicable law, and to deliver the agreed amount of power.

 - In turn, the buyer is obliged to purchase the energy produced and to pay the agreed tariff.

 - Various elements of the renewable energy PPA depend on the underlying incentive scheme.
 Typically, one price component in RE PPAs is a fixed price per kWh for electricity delivered for a certain number of years.

 - Risk allocation between the parties may be influenced by the limited ability of the seller to control the output of some RE resources.
 The lack of output predictability may call for some flexibility with regard to the minimum capacity to be delivered or require the offtaker to pay to some extent for delivered excess electricity.